sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

-Delete all workflows and datasets and create a new one
+Option III : Delete all workflows and datasets and create a new one
 -----------------------------------------------------